dotnet/docs/docs/core/compatibility/globalization/6.0/culture-creation-invariant-mode.md

 ## Reason for change

-The culture-creation change was introduced to more easily diagnosis culture-related problems.
+The culture-creation change was introduced to more easily diagnose culture-related problems.
 Some users are unaware that their apps are running in an environment where globalization-invariant mode is enabled.
-They may experience unexpected behaviors due to globalization-invariant mode and don't make the association, so it's hard to diagnose the issue.
+They may experience unexpected behavior and don't make the association with globalization-invariant mode, so it's hard to diagnose the issue.

 The full case-mapping support was introduced for better usability and experience in globalization-invariant mode.

 ## Recommended action

 In most cases, no action is needed.
-However, if you desire the previous behavior, you can set a configuration switch or environment variable to allow creation of any culture in globalization-invariant mode.
+However, if you desire the previous behavior, you can set a run-time configuration option to allow creation of any culture in globalization-invariant mode.
+For more information, see [Predefined cultures](../../../run-time-config/globalization.md#predefined-cultures).

-Application configuration file:

-Set `System.Globalization.PredefinedCulturesOnly` to `false`.

-Environment variable:

-Set `DOTNET_SYSTEM_GLOBALIZATION_PREDEFINED_CULTURES_ONLY` to `false`.

 ## Affected APIs

 - <xref:System.Globalization.CultureInfo.%23ctor%2A>
 - <xref:System.Globalization.CultureInfo.CreateSpecificCulture(System.String)?displayProperty=fullName>
 - <xref:System.Globalization.CultureInfo.GetCultureInfo%2A?displayProperty=fullName>
-- <xref:System.Globalization.CultureAndRegionInfoBuilder?displayProperty=fullName>
+- <xref:System.Globalization.RegionInfo.%23ctor%2A>
 - Any APIs that perform string casing, comparison, or searching

 ## See also